ovhk/DigitalFilm/README.md

 Display a picture with GrayToTime algorithm based on the article of Pierre MUTH : https://pierremuth.wordpress.com/2020/04/18/digital-picture-to-analog-darkroom-print/
 In this mode, each value of gray is converted to an exposure time.
-The function transfer gray to time is built by experimentation, it depends especially of your light source.
+The function transfer gray to time is built by experimentation.
+It depends especially on your light source.

-The other realease (Custom) of the algorithm is based on the calibration performed with the mode 6.
+The other release (Custom) of the algorithm is based on the calibration performed with the mode 6.
 The C# formula is a parameter and it will be evaluated on the fly.

 <img src="/img/mode graytotime synoptic.drawio.png" width="1024"><br /><br />
 <img src="/img/mode graytotime.drawio.png" width="600"><br /><br />